 And finally, don’t feel pressured by the person sitting across the table who’s urging you to sign.
 Not everyone is out there trying to trick you into a shady loan, but you shouldn’t feel rushed if they are just trying to quickly get you through the process.
 They can wait, and you should take as much time as you need.
 If they brush off certain sections saying it isn’t important, just explain that you want to take a moment to look it over.
 A couple extra minutes will ensure that you aren’t missing some key terms on the loan and help you completely understand what to expect, and what the consequences will be if something goes wrong.

-- why is important to read the fine print when buying a car
+Great Article.
+It is always important to read the fine print when applying for Easy payday loans.